garciart/pipeline-demo/02-svn-container/02-svn-container.md

     Password for 'svnuser': *************
     ```

-5. When asked if you would like to store your password unencrypted, enter "`no`":
+5. When asked if you would like to store your password unencrypted, enter `no`:

     ```
     -----------------------------------------------------------------------